 With mild monovision you should still be able to get a 3D image.
 In the rare case where you did not, wearing a pair of glasses to correct the reading eye for distance would solve the problem.
 Monovision has many advantages such as being able to see a cell phone, menu, GPS in the car, computer monitor without glasses.
 Those are the things we do all day.
 How often will you be watching a 3D movie?
 So, go for the monovision if you have tested it with contacts or glasses and found it to be comfortable.

 - Q What happens during laser in situ keratomileusis (LASIK) surgery?

 - Q How long should I wait to drive after Lasik surgery?

-- Q What happens during the wavefront measurement?
+- Q What happens after LASIK surgery?

 - Q What is the difference between LASIK and epi-LASIK?

 - Q If I have pseudotumor cerebri can I have Lasik surgery?

 - Q How effective is LASIK compared with glasses or contacts?